uwcartlab/webmapping/Chapter02/readme.md

 As introduced last chapter, _**forking**_ a Github repo creates a copy of an existing repository for personal use, creating a _**branch**_ in the code.
 Forking typically is used to add functionality or propose changes to the _**main branch**_ of an existing project that you do not control (e.g., you can fork the Leaflet and D3 web mapping libraries we use later in the semester), meaning that cloning your own new project generally is more common than forking an existing project.
 We will use forking to start each unit from a common repository.

 After you fork the repo, you should be able to see _webmapping\_unit-1_ in your own repository list.
 A benefit of forking versus cloning is that you can track the changes of the source repository and sync any updates to your own.
-For example, if we made changes to the _webmapping\_unit-1_ course repository, an alert will be added to your repository page.
-For instance, the alert "This branch is 1 commit behind uwcartlab:master" is displayed  in Figure 0.1.
+For example, if we made changes to the _webmapping\_unit-1_ course repository (source repository), an alert will be added to your repository page.

 ![figure1.1.png](img/figure1.1.png)

-###### Figure 1.1: Forking the _unit-1_ repo from the _webmapping\_unit-1_ page.
+###### Figure 0.1: Forking the _unit-1_ repo from the _webmapping\_unit-1_ page.

-You can sync an update by clicking the "Compare" button (Figure 0.2). <ins>_**Note:**_</ins> You will not need to merge any updates immediately after forking in Chapter 02, so the following instructions are for reference only.
+You can sync an update by clicking the "Compare" button, which redirects you to the "Comparing Changes" page (Figure 0.2). <ins>_**Note:**_</ins> You will not need to merge any updates immediately after forking in Chapter 02, so the following instructions are for reference only.

-Clicking the "Compare" button redirects you to the "Comparing Changes" page.
-You can review new updates by switching the "base repository" to your repository and the "head repository" to the course repository by clicking "switching the base".
+In the "Comparing Changes" page, you can review new updates by switching the "base repository" to your repository and the "head repository" to the course repository by clicking "switching the base".
 If there are new updates, click "Create Pull Request" to add the updates to your own, forked repository.
 Confirm that it is "Okay" to make pull changes and click "Merge pull request" to merge the changes in the course repository into your forked repository.

 ![figure0.2.png](img/figure0.2.png)